 Imagine a world where alleyway garbage comes to life, and you’ll find yourself immersed in the story of Hexbug’s Junk Bots.
 Discarded tires, radios, dustbusters and combs combine to create ornate robots.
 As one of the best toys this year, the scrappy collectibles come alive with module-powered vibrations, lights and motions.

 They say one person’s trash is another’s treasure.
 Junk Bots dumpsters start at $4.99 and are in stores now.

 2. Professor Maxwell’s VR Lab

 Abacus outdid itself this year with an impressive collection of 5D STEM activity kits, complete with 64-page AR workbooks, smartphone VR headsets and physical materials relevant to the kit’s theme.
-While the VR Lab Scientist and VR Universe kits are perfect for academia, VR Magic and VR Junior Chef offer one-of-a-kind introductions to wholesome hobbies and are some of the best toys coming out soon.
+While the VR Lab Scientist and VR Universe kits are perfect for academia, VR Magic and VR Junior Chef offer one-of-a-kind introductions to wholesome hobbies.

-All of Professor Maxwell’s VR Lab kits cost $49.99 and are available now.
+Professor Maxwell’s VR Lab kits are priced from $39.99 and are available now.

 - All the best VR headsets right now